 Preferably, the application is signed off by the same supervisor.
 But rosters and work schedules mean this may not always be possible.
 Therefore, CSTP allows up to three supervisors to carry out workplace observation and sign off the CSTP Experienced Worker Application.

 A copy of the application should be taken for the worker’s records and another kept for company records.
-These will be required to be produced if requested by the independent assessors for the audit process.

 Step 2 – Submission and payment